uliss/quneiform/readme.txt

 By default Cuneiform installs to /usr/local.
 You can specify a different prefix by giving a command line switch "-DCMAKE_INSTALL_PREFIX=/what/ever/you/want" to CMake.

+Compiling on OSX

+Follow the instructions for unix above.
+You can also try the Xcode project generator.
+It works but is not maintained.

+Compiling with MSVC or MinGW

+Run CMake.
+Point it to the directory you extracted the source to.
+Select a different directory for your build tree, You can not build inside your source tree.

+Select "Visual studio [the version you are using] project files".
+For MinGW select "MinGW makefiles."
+Click "config", then "generate".

+In your selected build tree, there are now project files for Visual Studio, open them by double clicking or via file->open from VS.
+Select "Build solution (F7)".

+For MinGW go to your build tree and run "mingw32-make".

+Further info on configuration and running

 If you have ImageMagick++ on your system, Cuneiform autodetects and builds against it.
 Then Cuneiform can process any image that ImageMagick knows how